Variable Optical Attenuators

 - One may use a variable laser power in various applications, where direct adjustment of the laser output e.g. via the pump power is not practical.

 A simple approach would be to use fixed attenuators which can easily be exchanged and possibly combined.
 However, it is more convenient to use a filter wheel, e.g. of neutral density filter type, where a variable degree of attenuation can be adjusted simply by rotating the wheel to another position.
 The rotation may be done manually or with a motorized drive, possibly with computer control.
+Some variable reflectivity mirrors are also suitable for such applications.

 The attenuation may vary in steps or continuously; in the latter case, one will of course have some variation of attenuation across the beam profile.